What is Formication?

 Korean Acupuncture and Herbal Medicine

+There are many causes for formication, such as water retention, blood stasis and so on.
 Combined Korean acupuncture and herbal medicine granules can help treat the crawling sensation on any parts of the body.

 Is Formication a Symptom of Anxiety?

 Formication can be a symptom of anxiety, particularly in people with anxiety disorders such as generalized anxiety disorder (GAD), panic disorder, or obsessive-compulsive disorder (OCD).

 Anxiety causes the release of stress hormones, such as cortisol, leading to physical symptoms such as sweating, rapid heartbeat, and the sensation of insects crawling on or under the skin.